List of fishes of Ukraine

-The list of fish in Ukraine consists of indigenous, and also introduced species.
+This list of fishes of Ukraine consists of indigenous and introduced species.

 These tags are used to evaluate the conservation status of species by criteria of IUCN:

 All the listed species are classified by their origin as freshwater, brackishwater, marine, anadromous, catadromous, and euryhaline; also classified as native, introduced, invasive, and species with accidental finding (difficult to characterize it as native or invasive).